About this privacy notice

 IDA Foundation is an independent social enterprise providing medicine and medical goods to healthcare organisations worldwide, at the best price possible.
 IDA Foundation strives to offer end-to-end services, from sourcing and procurement through to delivery.
 In between, we provide warehousing, quality assurance, documentation, insurance and transport.Visiting AddressSlochterweg 351027 AA AmsterdamPostal AddressP.O.
 Box 370981030 AB AmsterdamThe NetherlandsTel: +31 (0)20 4033051

-Our GDPR Owners Michiel de Goeje and Lieneke Krist, and data protection representative Annemieke Jongbloed can be contacted directly at email@example.com
+Our GDPR Owner Michiel de Goeje (to be replaced by Bart van Osch) and data protection representative Annemieke Jongbloed can be contacted directly at firstname.lastname@example.org

 What data do we process about your organisation?